plebnet-dev/website/src/content/post/FOSS_best_practices.md

 Free and Open Source Software (FOSS) thrives on collaboration, and both contributors and maintainers play crucial roles in sustaining these projects.
 To ensure a vibrant and ever-growing FOSS ecosystem, it's essential for contributors and maintainers alike to follow best practices that enhance communication, foster a positive environment, and promote continuous learning.

 Also, if you are new to bounty hunting in FOSS, this post is for you.
-For advice from the experienced and wise, skip to the bottom section and check out the videos.
+For advice from the experienced and wise, skip to the next section and check out the videos.

 ### For FOSS Contributors